Parent Support and Resources

 National Down Syndrome Society

-US Office of Adult and Vocational Education (OVAE)
+US Office of Career, Technical, and Adult Education (OCTAE)

-The OVAE website has information, research, and resources to help prepare young people and adults for postsecondary education, successful careers and productive lives
+The OCTAE website has information, research, and resources to help prepare young people and adults for post-secondary education, successful careers and productive lives